dlang/dub-docs/docs/dub-guide/recipe.md

 See also: [Platform specifications](../dub-reference/platform_specifications.md)

 ## Build settings

+!!! hint "Just an excerpt"
+    These are just the boiled down documentation of the available fields, refer to the [recipe](../dub-reference/recipe.md) page in the DUB reference for details to any given field.

 Build settings influence the command line options passed to the compiler and linker.
 All settings are optional.